kshitijrajsharma/horizournal/src/content/blog/radar-image-tutorial.md

 ![image](https://github.com/user-attachments/assets/354946cf-cc97-4198-9485-1d0238272236)

-Navigate to processing parameters and play with the filter value , For me I am using 0.6
+Navigate to processing parameters and play with the filter value , For me I am using 0.9 as There is quite some noise in my image

 ![image](https://github.com/user-attachments/assets/8c06a684-c71e-4862-89b1-ae2ef9b04e54)